Bringing children on a visit

 We also recognise that for many families, visiting a correctional centre is a regular weekend activity that may require long periods of travel: family time that others may spend at social, school or sporting activities.

-All children and infants must be listed when making the visiting booking application
+All children and infants must be listed when making the visiting booking application.

-Infants are not required to have an ID.
+Children are not required to bring identification.

 Babies and infants